 Stir the ingredients together until consistent.
 It is liquid and shiny.

 Stir in the unsweetened cocoa powder, baking soda, salt, and melted coconut oil, making sure all the cocoa is incorporated and no lumps are left.

 Now, stir in almond flour.
 The batter is getting thick and more difficult to stir.
 It is what you want.

 Transfer the brownie batter into the prepared baking pan.

-Bake for 30 minutes or until the top and sides are set crackle and a skewer inserted in the center of the brownie come out clean or with few crumb.
-Note that if you are using a wider pan your brownie will bake faster.
+Bake for 30 minutes or until the top and sides are set, crackle, and a skewer inserted in the center of the brownie comes out clean or with few crumbs.
+Note that if you are using a wider pan, your brownie will bake faster.
 On the other side, a smaller pan will take longer to bake.

 Remove the pan from the oven and cool down in the pan for 12 minutes.